zaarzetlite/spokeneagle.com/content/contact/index.md

 hideMeta: true
 ---

 We value your feedback, suggestions, and questions.
-If you would like to get in touch with us, please feel free to send us an email at [insert your email address].
+If you would like to get in touch with us, please feel free to send us an email at zaarzet@gmail.com .
 We will do our best to respond to your message as soon as possible.

 Whether you have a topic suggestion, want to share your thoughts on an article, or have any other inquiries, we're here to listen.
 We appreciate your engagement and look forward to hearing from you.